 In order for the government to have power to regulate any kind of behavior, it must have “jurisdiction.”
 In most cases, jurisdictional issues are straightforward—the crime occurs within a particular state’s boundaries, violating that state’s laws, and therefore giving that state the power to prosecute.
 Likewise, a crime that occurs on federal property—for example, Yellowstone National Park—authorizes the feds to deal with the suspect.
 But some crimes violate both state and federal law, enabling both governments to bring criminal charges.
-(Some crimes, on the other hand, are left only to the states—see Supreme Court: Why a Love Triangle Isn’t Chemical Warfare.)
+Some crimes, on the other hand, are left only to the states.

 As long as there is a sufficient federal “nexus,” the United States government can regulate almost any kind of behavior.
 That means, for example, that it’s possible to violate federal law through conduct that occurs solely on one state's land.
 For instance, the federal government has authority under the U.S. Constitution to regulate interstate commerce.
 Crimes with sufficient connection to interstate commerce—for example, transporting a stolen vehicle between states—are therefore properly federal offenses.
 (United States v.
 Peters, 952 F.2d 960 (7th Cir.
 1992).)
 Oftentimes, the connection to interstate commerce is rather slight.